st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/README.md

 ### Plugin
 - [TrackMania](https://trackmania.com) game installed.
-- Plugin requires permissions to play local maps.
+- Plugin requires permission to play local maps.

 ### TM-DaSS
 - python installed.
 - requests module installed.

-## Installation of the plguin
+## Installation of the plugin
 1. **Installation**: Install the latest plugin version through the integrated plugin manager or by getting the latest .op file from this directory and placing it in: `C:\Users\%USERPROFILE%\OpenplanetNext\Plugins`.
 2. **Using the plugin**: Access the plugin through the game's 'plugins' menu after pressing f3.
 Use the "Load New Altered Map" option to open the